 From Taxi Drivers to No Drivers: The Autonomous Uber Revolution

 And then Uber came along in 2009 and put the pedal to the metal.
-Small changes in the taxi industry are out-shined by huge innovations in just a few quick years.
+Small changes in the taxi industry are out-shined by huge breakthroughs in just a few quick years.
 With the Uber application, you can request a ride, verify the identity of your driver and pay without having to speak with anyone.
 And now you can Uber somewhere with no one driving!
+We can only sit back and watch as our economy, the car insurance industry, and our travel habits are changed from these self-driving technologies.

 That’s right, you can get a ride from a self-driving Uber car.

 Companies like BMW, GE and Ford have declared that their autonomous cars will be ready for the public by the early 2020’s, but Uber recently announced that they will be running autonomous cars sooner than that.
 In fact, they’ve already started picking up riders in autonomous cars.
 Select customers are offered free rides to be a test subject in one of the self-driving Ubers.

 Where can I ride in an autonomous Uber?